 Baselining SQL Server metrics have significant advantages over traditional predefined alert thresholds when monitoring SQL Server performance.
-What’s more, when tracking some wait types statistics, it is a must have as there is no other way to interpret collected performance data correctly otherwise.
-A good start on how to detect performance issues in a real-world situation is the How to detect SQL Server performance issues using baselines – Part 3 article.
+What’s more, when tracking some wait types statistics, it is a must-have as there is no other way to interpret collected performance data correctly otherwise.
 However, to be able to learn how to use performance baselining and to understand its full potential some advanced knowledge will be presented first

 SQL Server baselining challenges and required knowledge